jesuisme/foobar/README.md

 Your task is to score the card sorting done by each of the students

 Use the foobar.py module to write a new child class that:

 1. Reads the csv data
 2. Scores the card sorting
-3. Writes the results for each student to a separate CSV file
+3. Writes the results for each student as a row in a new CSV file

 Details for the class interfaces are found in the code.